 Migrations to Exchange 2013 and Office 365

 That’s a banker.
 Exchange Server 2003 will transition out of extended support just a week after MEC 2014 finishes.
 Getting ready to migrate, deploying infrastructure and finally moving to Exchange 2013 or Office 365 is the only way out for companies still dependent on older Exchange editions.
-Exchange 2013 architecture, deployment and upgrade paths are already mentioned as parts of the agenda of MEC 2014 on its offical website.
+Exchange 2013 architecture, deployment and upgrade paths are already mentioned as parts of the agenda of MEC 2014 on its official website.

 The future of cloud and on-premises server applications